djryanj/WhatTheHack/035-HubAndSpoke/Student/02-AzFW.md

    Although it is not germane to this exercise, it is worth knowing that Azure Firewall has 3 types of rulesets:

    - Network Rules: These are standard Layer-4 (source/dest/port) rules
-   - Application rules: These are Layer-7 aware rules that permit FQDN filtering basic L4 for ease of use
+   - Application rules: These are Layer-7 aware rules that permit FQDN filtering as well as using Layer 4 flows.
    - DNAT rules: These are better thought of as _inbound_ rules, from the Internet to something in the protected virtual networks

 1. Create the following ruleset: